manishmz/React-Interview-Preparations/AI.md

 - Chunk-level ambiguity: Documents are often split into chunks.
 The model may cite an entire document even though the relevant statement exists only in a specific chunk, page, or section.
 - the citation problem in RAG is ensuring that every generated claim is correctly, accurately, and verifiably grounded in the retrieved source documents.

+##### How would you measure LLM latency for a chat app?
+- check for TTFT (Time to first token) or TPS (tokens per second)
+- TTFT: how long the users wait before seeing the first generated token
+- how fast the response stream once the generation already started
+- for example: if the input is large then TTFT is increases because the model spends more time to process the input itself during prefill phase.
+But if the model is very large and GPUs are overloaded then the TPS drops because the token decoding becomes slower.
+- In case of chat app, TTFT is psychologically extremely imp, Even if the full answer takes time, user feels that system is faster if the streaming start quickly.

+##### Your rag works for 10k documents but fails at 100 million
+- Here interviewer is testing whether you understand that scaling RAG becomes a distributed problem.
+A single index is on one machine is no longer practical.
+- So we need sharding and distributed retrieval
 ##### Projects
 ###### Resume chatbot
 - Used response cache prompting, for saving a cost.
 Convert user question to embedding then search it in vector databases of user asked questions, if it greater than some threshold return the answer from cache.